sandiegorowing/weather-webcam-tools/README.md

 # Video

-These instructions do not cover how one sets up a live stream at https://studio.youtube.com, a suggestion is to create a scheduled live stream that starts as soon as data is streamed.
+These instructions do not cover how one sets up a live stream at https://studio.youtube.com, a suggestion is to create a scheduled stream that starts as soon as data is streamed.

 On the raspberry pi is a bash script that is run as a service at boot